jrblevin/deft/README.md

 -------------

 The displayed title of each file is taken to be the first line of the file, with certain characters removed from the beginning.
 Hash characters, as used in Markdown headers, and asterisks, as in Org Mode headers, are removed.
-Additionally, Org mode `#+TITLE:` tags, MultiMarkdown `Title:` tags, LaTeX comment markers (<kbd>%</kbd>), and Emacs mode-line declarations (e.g., `-*-mode-*-`) are stripped from displayed titles.
+Additionally, Org mode `#+TITLE:` tags, MultiMarkdown `Title:` tags, LaTeX comment markers, and Emacs mode-line declarations (e.g., `-*-mode-*-`) are stripped from displayed titles.
 This can be customized by changing `deft-strip-title-regexp`.